 You’ll need an acceptable form of photo ID, such as a driver’s license or U.S. passport, to vote on Election Day.
 The secretary of state’s website has a full list of acceptable forms of ID.
 If you don’t have one with you, you can sign an affidavit, have your photo taken and proceed to vote.

-Editor’s note: This guide was updated on July 27 with information about voting in New Hampshire.
+Editor’s note: This guide was updated on Oct.
+21, 2022, with information about the general election in New Hampshire.
 The guide was first published on Aug.
 5, 2020.